musebe/Data-visualization-with-chartjs/README.md

 [Chart.js](https://www.chartjs.org/) is an amazing JS library that helps with visualization of data through different types of charts and graphs.
 In this tutorial, we're going to be generating images of the charts/graphs from the [Chart.js JS library](https://github.com/chartjs/Chart.js) and combining them into one image using [Next.js](https://nextjs.org/) and [Cloudinary](https://cloudinary.com/?ap=em).

+##  Codesandbox

+The final project can be viewed on [Codesandbox](https://codesandbox.io/s/data-visualization-uz02t).

+<CodeSandbox
+title="Data visualization"
+id="data-visualization-uz02t"
+/>

+You can find the full source code on my [Github]https://github.com/musebe/Data-visualization-with-chartjs.git) repository.

 ## Getting Started

 I should mention that working knowledge of Javascript is required.
 Knowledge of React, Node.js, and Next.js is recommended but not required.
 I, however, recommend going through the [Next.js docs](https://nextjs.org/docs/) to get a grip on some of it's features that we'll be using e.g. API Routes